Natural Baby Life logo (480 x 130)

 The best kind of bread to eat during pregnancy

-When shopping for bread it’s important to read the labels on the packaging.
+If possible, read the labels on the packaging.
 Many breads are marketed with terms like “whole wheat” that sound healthy but in reality, may be highly processed with unhealthy additives.
-Whole-grain breads are always a better choice than white bread and are chock full of folic acid and iron, which are important vitamins for pregnant women.

 • Added sweeteners or sugar